 Research Reports & Company Outlooks

 Yahoo!
 Finance Premium includes access to reports from Argus Research, which is a valuable resource for advanced traders doing their due diligence.
 As for investment ideas, there are tens of thousands of research reports available.
 Thankfully, you can search them by ticker symbol to find only reports related to stocks of interest.
-You can also filter by report types or sector if you are exploring an entire industry’s outlook.
+You can also filter by report types or sectors if you are exploring an entire industry’s outlook.

 Company outlooks are another interesting feature that can be quite useful for in-depth research into a particular stock.
 These reports, available for every stock on its description pages, include metrics like Innovation Score, Insider Sentiment, Supply Chain, Sustainability, and more.
 It’s not clear how Yahoo!
 Finance calculates all of these metrics, so be careful when using them.
-But, they’re unique, easy to interpret from a high-level perspective, and can be used to determine whether a company is worth a deeper look.
+But, they’re unique, easy to interpret from a high-level perspective, and can be used to determine whether a company is worth a more in-depth look.

 Fair Value Analysis